17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 Awesome Flight Cozumel is located on Carr.
 Costera Sur km 7.
 9, 77688 Mexico, Q.R., Mexico – Open in Google Maps

-(transport is not included)
+(Transport is not included)

 17. Go horseback riding on the beach and jungle